 Cash Used in Operating Activities.
-Net cash used in operating activities was \$15.2 million for the year ended December 31, 2015, compared to net cash used in operating activities of \$14.6 million for the year ended December 31, 2014.
-In all periods the primary use of cash was to fund our net loss.
-The increase of \$0.6 million in cash used in operating activities for the year ended December 31, 2015 as compared to the same period in 2014 also includes a decrease of \$2.5 million in cash used to fund operating assets and liabilities, primarily related to the payment of deferred salaries, interest and taxes thereon as well as initial public offering costs, which was partially offset by a \$2.0 million decrease in non-cash operating expenses during the year ended December 31, 2015 as compared to the same period in 2014.
-The decrease in non-cash operating expenses was mainly due to non-recurring costs triggered by our initial public offering in February 2014, including interest expense associated with amortization and write-offs of discounts to convertible notes payable that were converted into common stock and our revolving line of credit that was repaid, as well as stock-based compensation expense, in addition to a decrease in non-cash loss related to outstanding liability-classified warrants that were reclassified to equity upon the closing of our initial public offering.
+Net cash used in operating activities was \$15.7 million for the year ended December 31, 2016, compared to net cash used in operating activities of \$15.2 million for the year ended December 31, 2015.
+The net increase of \$0.5 million in cash used in operating activities for the year ended December 31, 2016 as compared to the same period in 2015 was primarily related to an increase of \$1.4 million in cash used to fund our net loss, partially offset by an increase of approximately \$0.7 million in cash provided by operating assets and liabilities, as well as an increase of \$0.2 million in adjustments to reconcile net loss to net cash used in operating activities primarily related to stock compensation expense, depreciation expense, and non-cash interest expense.

 Cash Used in Investing Activities.
-Cash used in investing activities of approximately \$165,000 and \$395,000 during the years ended December 31, 2015 and 2014, respectively, was related to the acquisition of fixed assets.
+Net cash used in investing activities of approximately \$451,000 and \$165,000 during the years ended December 31, 2016 and 2015, respectively, was related to the acquisition of fixed assets.

 Cash Provided by Financing Activities.
-Net cash provided by financing activities was \$18.8 million for the year ended December 31, 2015, compared to net cash provided by financing activities of \$20.3 million for the year ended December 31, 2014.
-Our primary source of financing in the year ended December 31, 2014 consisted of proceeds from our initial public offering.
-Our primary sources of financing in the year ended December 31, 2015 consisted of proceeds from our follow-on public offering and the exercise of common stock warrants sold in that offering, as well as proceeds from the sale of common stock to Aspire Capital.
+Net cash provided by financing activities was \$11.9 million for the year ended December 31, 2015, compared to net cash provided by financing activities of \$18.8 million for the year ended December 31, 2015.
+Our primary sources of cash from financing during the year ended December 31, 2015 consisted of proceeds from our public offering in February 2015 and the exercise of common stock warrants sold in that offering.
+Our primary sources of cash from financing during the year ended December 31, 2015 consisted of \$9.0 million in net proceeds from our public offering in Cotober 2016 and May 2016, respectively, as well as \$0.5 million in proceeds from the sale of common stock to Aspire Capital under our then-existing common stock purchase agreement, which was partially offset by \$1.8 million of principal payments made on indebtedness.